These condos are great and so cheap, what’s the catch?

 What if I am unable to attend your Florida seminar, can I get the info still?

-Yes, I am available at my office throughout the week.
-Just contact me to book a meeting and I will go over all the details.
+Yes, we are available at our Mississauga office Monday to Friday.
+Just contact us to book a meeting and we will go over all the details.
 The only disadvantage to this is that you don’t hear other people’s questions and sometimes when the developers come down for the presentation you will miss having the opportunity to meet them and ask questions directly.

 When can we visit the place to take a look?

-Please call me to arrange your private tour.
+Please call us to arrange your private tour or join us in one of our group tours.
 It is advised that you select one or two units you are interested in at least 5 business days before.
 This way we can notify the tenants and you are ensured to view the inside of the unit you are interested.
 There are also vacant model condos available that you can see.